-At the base level, this means increasing soil fertility by barring the use of chemical fertilizers and pesticides.
+At the base level, this means increasing soil fertility by barring the use of chemical fertilizers and pesticides–sometimes even cow horns (sounds weird, but it's a practice used by some farmers to "give back to the soil".)
 Biodynamics, then, is organic wine taken a step further: just as the care for your health shouldn't prioritize lungs over kidneys, so must a vineyard operate as a series of balanced interactions.
 While many vineyards are monocultures (the cultivation of a single crop alone), a biodynamic farm must be diversified and self-sustainable, resisting monoculture through interactions between a larger ecosystem of plants and animals.
 Planting, harvesting and pruning practices are determined by a specific calendar, taking into account both lunar cycles and the position of the sun and planets.

 Like organic wine, "biodynamic" is a registered certification with a definite roster of requirements.
 Wines labeled "biodynamic" will have approved recognition from the Demeter Association, a branch of Demeter International-the nonprofit organized in 1928 following Steiner's first lectures on biodynamics in agriculture.

 3. Natural Wine